Frojd/Wagtail-Pipit/docs/frontend-developer-guide.md

 Now we declare a click-handler for our button `handleWordCountClick`, note that we use fat-arrow (`=>`) functions here to make sure that the `this` keyword refers to the `WordCountPage` instance inside of that function scope.
-In this particular case, we just do a very quick and dirty wordcount of the component prop "richtext" which will be provided by Wagtail (from `WordCountPage.data.js` in the dev-server).
+In this particular case, we just do a very quick and dirty wordcount of the component prop "richText" which will be provided by Wagtail (from `WordCountPage.data.js` in the dev-server).

 In the render-function, we simply wrap our components in div-elements because we want to put some margins on